bredele/artery/Readme.md

 Artery makes easy to reuse small modules or apps like express do with middlewares.

- > Think of the chat app in Gmail.

-**Don't be a fool!** There is great tools out there such as Backbone, Angular or Ember, but none of them give a structure to your web application.
-Because doing a scalable application is way more complicated than doing a todo list, you should take the time to architecture it.
+ > Think of the chat module in Gmail.
+That's the same that you have in Google docs or Google+.
+Doing 3 times the same module would be a waste of time and money!
+Now, using Artery you would code the module once and use it in 3 differents apps.

+#### Features:
+  - Middleware engine
+  - Tools for scaffold and export your modules
+  - Use Github as repository for your modules

+In one line of code, you can authenticate your app, connect to external services like Facebook or Twitter, store your module data and way more.

 ## Installation